 In addition, tumors that have a density very similar to surrounding organs (like the liver) may be hard to find on an initial scan.
 Following drug treatment, they become less dense and can then be seen later on CT scans.
 This may appear to be progression since they can now be seen for the first time, but in fact they’ve been there all along, and are now visible since they are responding to treatment.

 False progression, if it occurs, usually happens early in the treatment and is probably much more likely in 1st line treatment (typically imatinib) than in later treatment lines.

-Second, consider consulting with a GIST expert.
+Second, we highly recommend consulting with a GIST expert.

 The above examples of how difficult it is to determine whether progression has occurred help demonstrate the need for a radiologist familiar with those types of responses.
 As a case that has progressed can be considered advanced, it is best to also involve a multidisciplinary team with expertise in GIST.
 Generally speaking, GIST experts can be found at larger cancer centers that have a Sarcoma Center.
-To find a GIST specialists, please go to our searchable database of GIST Specialists.
+To find a GIST Specialist, please go to our searchable database of GIST Specialists.

 What are my options?

 Treatment options generally depend on the type of progression you have, as limited and widespread progression are handled differently.
 Please note that this is generalized information, and you should speak with your physician who may be more familiar with the specifics of your case.

 If you have Localized/Limited Progression (progression in one or two lesions):